Get a free, no obligation personal loan quote with rates as low as 9.99%

 With the new tax credit, multigenerational households can get a tax break on renovation and construction costs to ease their financial burden.
 Let’s take a closer look at this tax credit to see how it can help you, and if you qualify.

-Beginning in 2023, the Multigenerational tax credit would allow families to claim a 15% tax credit up to $50,000 in qualifying renovation or construction costs associated with building a secondary suite.
+The Multigenerational Home Renovation Tax Credit allows families to claim a 15% tax credit up to $50,000 in qualifying renovation or construction costs associated with building a secondary suite.
+This would result in a credit of as much as $7,500 ($50,000 x 15%).

 Purpose Of The Multigenerational Home Renovation Tax Credit

-But accommodating additional family members from different generations can be challenging, depending on the amount of space in a home.
+Accommodating additional family members from different generations can be challenging, depending on the amount of space in a home.
 In many cases, renovating a house or adding to it can provide the extra space needed to comfortably house additional family members.
+Living together also helps to consolidate housing costs to accommodate more than one family, especially given the soaring costs of home prices these days.

 Eligibility Requirements For the Multigenerational Home Renovation Tax Credit